DuncanDoyle/gg-sp-8797/README.md

 ## Workaround

 Use a distinct `RouteOption` per VS route.
-Creating a new `RouteOption` with a different name results in a fresh proto allocation and avoids the mutation.
-This was confirmed in the the issue — creating a separate `RouteOption` for the `/ping` route resolved the issue.
+Creating a new `RouteOption` with a different name results in a fresh proto allocation and avoids the mutation — confirmed that creating a separate `RouteOption` for the `/ping` route resolved the issue.

 ---